 Emergency Notification and Procedures

-Roosevelt University has an emergency notification system in place and will, taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-The emergency notification may be by text message (voluntary sign up is required to receive the text message – see directions below), RU email broadcast, and/or the RU homepage.
-Students should refer to www.roosevelt.edu for additional information.
+Roosevelt has an emergency notification system and will, taking into account the safety of the community, determine the content of the notification and initiate the emergency notification, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency.
+The emergency notification may be by text message, University email and/or the University homepage.

 - When a fire occurs, activate the fire alarm immediately.
 Any delay in sounding the fire alarm will delay getting help and could have serious consequences.
 The building fire alarms are transmitted directly to the Chicago Fire Department through the Chicago Office of Emergency Management and Communications 911 Center or to the Schaumburg Fire Department through their emergency dispatch center.